-(a) Upon entering the hearing the witness will be introduced to the Honor Council members present.

-(b) It will be explained that the student is not under suspicion but rather is at the hearing as a potential witness to a possible honor code violation.

-(c) The principle of confidentiality and the roles of the audio and written records will be explained.
-It will be made clear that the witness will not learn the outcome of the case and that no one outside the Honor Council will learn the identity of the witness.

-(d) Questioning of the witness will proceed.

-(e) The witness is then placed in a nearby room if additional testimony may be required, or allowed to leave if the testimony appears complete.

-(f) Members of the faculty may be called as witnesses at the discretion of the Honor Council President and the investigating Council member.

-(g) Students shall be questioned in a way that avoids leading questions.
+- a.
+Witnesses must be approved by the President and must have information about the incident; they may not be character witnesses. - b.
+Upon entering the hearing the witness will be introduced to the Honor Council members present. - c.
+It will be explained that the student is not under suspicion but rather is at the hearing as a potential witness to a possible honor code violation. - d.
+The principle of confidentiality and the roles of the audio and written records will be explained.
+It will be made clear that the witness will not learn the outcome of the case and that no one outside the Honor Council will learn the identity of the witness. - e.
+Questioning of the witness will proceed. - f.
+The witness is then placed in a nearby room in case additional testimony may be required.
+They are released at the Council's discretion. - g.
+Members of the faculty may be consulted as witnesses during the investigation at the discretion of the Honor Council President and the investigating Council member. - h.
+Students shall be questioned in a way that avoids leading questions.